Tommy's PregnancyHub

 If you're finding it difficult to quit smoking on your own, it's really important to get help.
 Your doctor or midwife can help and can refer you to an NHS Stop Smoking service.

-Don’t use nicotine-free medicines, such as varenicline and bupropion, to help you stop smoking as they’re not safe to use during pregnancy or breastfeeding.
+Do not use nicotine-free medicines, such as varenicline and bupropion, to help you stop smoking.
+They’re not safe to use during pregnancy or breastfeeding.

 Get your personalised NHS Quit Plan